ginkgostreet/org.chorusamerica.memrel/README.md

 - Has an Artistic staff member
 - Has a Primary Contact

+On upgrade to version 1.1, this extension modifies membership types:

+- Business Member
+- Affiliate Organization Member

+setting their conferment relationship types to the following selection:

+- Employer Of
+- Has an Administrative staff member
+- Has as Chief Administrative Director
+- Has as Chief Artistic Leader
+- Has an Artistic staff member
+- Has a Primary Contact

 ### Bulk Actions

 Updating the membership types is not a sufficient trigger for creating the